IndraWirananta/IndraWirananta/README.md

 Currently working on a project called Companion, which uses firestore to store data from NodeMCU, and then be displayed on a web apps.

-⚡  Lang : Python, Dart, C/C++, Javascript, PHP, SQL, Java 🌱  Framework : CI, Flutter, React
+⚡  Lang : Python, Dart, C/C++, Javascript, PHP, SQL, Java <br />
+🌱  Framework : CI, Flutter, React <br />
- 📫 Other : Sass, Three.js, Chart.js, Firebase/firestore
+ 📫 Other : Sass, Three.js, Chart.js, Firebase/firestore <br />